Speed garage

 Speed garage (occasionally known as plus-8) is a genre of electronic dance music, associated with the UK garage scene, of which it is regarded as one of its subgenres.

 Characteristics

 Speed garage features sped-up NY garage 4-to-the-floor rhythms that are combined with breakbeats.
 Snares are placed as over the 2nd and the 4th kickdrums, so in other places of the drum pattern.
 Speed garage tunes have warped, heavy basslines, influenced by jungle and reggae.
 Sweeping bass is typical for speed garage.
 It is also typical for speed garage tunes to have a breakdown.
-Speed garage tunes sometimes featured timestretched vocals.
+Speed garage tunes sometimes featured time-stretched vocals.
 As it is heavily influenced by jungle, speed garage makes heavy use of jungle and dub sound effects, such as gunshots and sirens.

-A widely regarded pioneer of the speed garage sound is record producer, DJ and remixer Armand van Helden, whose Dark Garage remix of the Sneaker Pimps' "Spin Spin Sugar" in 1996 helped bring the style of speed garage into the mainstream arena.
+Resurgence in the 2020s

+In the early 2020s, speed garage experienced a notable resurgence within the UK music scene.
+This renewed interest in speed garage has been accompanied by a broader UK garage revival.

+In November 2024, Interplanetary Criminal teamed up with Sammy Virji to release "Damager".